litestar-org/litestar/docs/index.md

 ## The Starlite Project

-This project builds on top the Starlette ASGI toolkit and pydantic modelling to create a higher-order opinionated framework.
-The idea to use these two libraries as a basis is of course not new - it was first done in FastAPI, which in this regard (and some others) was a source of inspiration for this framework.
-Nonetheless, Starlite is not FastAPI - it has a different design, different project goals and a completely different codebase.
+This project builds on top the [Starlette](https://github.com/encode/starlette) ASGI toolkit and [pydantic](https://github.com/samuelcolvin/pydantic) to create a higher-order, opinionated framework.
+The idea to use these two libraries as a basis is not new - it was first done in [FastAPI](https://github.com/tiangolo/fastapi), which in this regard (and some others) was a source of inspiration for this framework.
+However, Starlite is not FastAPI - it has a different design, different project goals and a completely different codebase.

+Some differentiating factors are:

 1. The goal of this project is to become a community driven project.
-That is, not to have a single "owner" but rather a core team of maintainers that leads the project, as well as community contributors.
+That is, to not have a single "owner", but a team of maintainers, in addition to community contributors.
 2. Starlite draws inspiration from NestJS - a contemporary TypeScript framework - which places opinions and patterns at its core.
 As such, the design of the API breaks from the Starlette design and instead offers an opinionated alternative.